dtorres3rd/task-app-api/README.md

 - installed validator library for validating user input for mongoose model (reference for schema types: https://mongoosejs.com/docs/schematypes.html)
 - used express.Router for routing endpoints to index.js
 - used bcrypt for password hashing and saving to db for this side project as MVP.
 Note: will change this depending on future objectives for robust security
-- implemented JWT (JSON Web Token) for login user session implementation
+- implemented JWT (JSON Web Token) for login user session implementation (Authentication tokens)